netbirdio/netbird/README.md

 [UI Dashboard Repo](https://github.com/netbirdio/dashboard)

-### A bit on netbird internals
+### A bit on Netbird internals
-* netbird features a Management Service that offers peer IP management and network updates distribution (e.g. when a new peer joins the network).
+* Netbird features a Management Service that offers peer IP management and network updates distribution (e.g. when a new peer joins the network).
-* netbird uses WebRTC ICE implemented in [pion/ice library](https://github.com/pion/ice) to discover connection candidates when establishing a peer-to-peer connection between devices.
+* Netbird uses WebRTC ICE implemented in [pion/ice library](https://github.com/pion/ice) to discover connection candidates when establishing a peer-to-peer connection between devices.
 * Peers negotiate connection through [Signal Service](signal/).
 * Signal Service uses public Wireguard keys to route messages between peers.
   Contents of the messages sent between peers through the signaling server are encrypted with Wireguard keys, making it impossible to inspect them.
 * Occasionally, the NAT traversal is unsuccessful due to strict NATs (e.g. mobile carrier-grade NAT).
 When this occurs the system falls back to the relay server (TURN), and a secure Wireguard tunnel is established via the TURN server.
-[Coturn](https://github.com/coturn/coturn) is the one that has been successfully used for STUN and TURN in netbird setups.
+[Coturn](https://github.com/coturn/coturn) is the one that has been successfully used for STUN and TURN in Netbird setups.

 <p float="left" align="middle">
   <img src="https://docs.netbird.io/img/architecture/high-level-dia.png" width="700"/>